DBetta/clean-architecture-poc/README.md

 # CLean Architecture POC #

-This is an example initial design for CRM using the clean architecture using kotlin.
+An example of clean architecture.

 It has been created to show kotlin usage in real project and the advantages of decoupling from frameworks in the business rules.
+But also can be easily be integrated to Java if need be.

 **Table of Contents**
 * [Why Clean Architecture?](#why-clean-architecture)